 York grad carves out exotic, uncertain career

-York grad carves out exotic, uncertain career Once a promising performer, Chris Kurz is navigating the seldom-traveled path of an international violin maker Check out this story on eveningsun.com: http://on-ydr.co/2kmQwRV While back for a visit to alma mater William Penn, Chris Kurz inserts a mirror inside the F-hole of a violin he constructed from scratch.
+In this Jan.
+12, 2017 photo, Chris Kurz inserts a mirror inside the F-hole of a violin he constructed from scratch during a visit to his alma mater William Senior High School in York, Pa.
 Valedictorian of his high school class, Chris Kurz, 27, dropped out of Penn State to study violin-making in Cremona, Italy.

 Add your comments below